Friendly reminders from Attendance:

-When a student is absent from school for any reason, telephone the school each day your child is absent.
-Please call 537-1919 extension 1 and leave a message on the attendance voicemail box.
+If your student will be absent from school for any reason, please call the school each day your student is absent.
+Call 510- 537-1919 extension 1 and leave a message on the attendance voicemail box.
 Please state the student’s full name, the reason for the absence, the date(s) of the absence, your name and relationship to the child, and the teacher’s name and room number.
 Our attendance voice mail may be accessed 24 hours a day, 7 days a week.
 If possible, please make an effort to call in your student’s absence and/or tardy the night before or morning of, no later than 9:00 am.
 If you are not able to, you can expect me to reach out.
 If I don’t receive notification and/or am not able to reach you, your student will be marked with an unverified absence, unexcused, until I receive communication.
 Please Note: parents have 48-hours to call in, report and clear an absence.

 Legally Excused Absences (Education Code 48205)

 A student may be excused legally from school when the absence is for the following reasons:

 - Quarantine under the direction of a county or city health officer.

 - Medical, dental, optometry, or chiropractic services rendered.

 - Attendance at funeral services for a member of the immediate family.